FontoXML/fontoxml-review-reference-configuration/README.md

 annotation in the document.
 Nor does it provide a dedicated review app under the /review route as this addon does.

+### Metadata data model for this configuration

+This configuration saves a specific datamodel in the `metadata` properties of `reviewAnnotation`s.
+The data model is described below:

+#### reviewAnnotation

+There are four types of reviewAnnotation's registered (see the `src/install.js` file for more info):

+- Regular text comments (id: comment)
+- Comments on images (id: object-comment)
+- Change proposals (id: proposal)
+- Comments on the entire publication (id: publication-comment)

+The `comment`, `object-comment` and `publication-comment` all use the same data model in the metadata:

+- `comment`: A string value with the comment the user put in
+- `commentType`: A string value with the comment type the user selected.
+One of: `editorial`, `technical` or `general`.

+The `proposal` uses the following data model:

+- `proposedChange`: A string value with the change that is proposed.
+- `comment`: A string value with the motivation for this change proposal.

+#### reply

+The data model for replies is the same for all `reviewAnnotation` types:

+- `reply`: A string value with the reply content.

 ### (API 1) Adding new types of review annotations with register*ReviewAnnotationType

 You can add new types of annotations through the different registration methods.